An online publication that

 It was important to them to have many artist's voices celebrated and heard in their life.
 The founder wanted to continue this passion for art through Pearl Press by growing a community of artists who are looking to uplift one another.

-Send an email with your written or visual work; include your name, a short bio, title and description of the work.
+Send an email with your written or visual work; include your (1) name, (2) bio, (3) titles and description of the work.
 If you are sending visual work, make sure it is at least 300 dpi.
 If you are submitting written work, please send as a PDF.
 There is no max or min amount of work you can send, but keep in mind that only some of the work might be selected.

 Every issue will have a concept that you can interpret in anyway you would like.
-Some work from each issue will be displayed on @pearl.press as well, so include a website and Instagram handle if applicable!
+Some work from each issue will be displayed on @pearl.press as well, so include (4) a website and (5) Instagram handle!
 Thank you and happy submitting!

 A fine arts photographer and creative writer who focuses on documentary work and personal projects.
 Delilah works primarily with medium format film and tries to find ways of having a hands on approach with her work whether it be printing in the darkroom or scanning.
 Her work has been published in Waif Magazine, Aint-Bad and Sissy Screens.
 Delilah continues to write about her family, her relationships and her connection to femininity.
 She is currently working for Wix in New York assisting with their Design Academy.